pass-culture/pass-culture-app-native/doc/development/icons.md

 - Linear pictograms have to be used at size 20px or bigger for Accessibility reasons.
 Typical use cases include Primary and Secondary buttons.
 - Filled pictograms have to be used at size 20 px or smaller.
 Typical use cases include Tertiary and Quaternary buttons.

-If you don't download icons from the [Fondations file](https://www.figma.com/file/jswn3bl2Sy7hm4XDyOLWE9/Fondations), make sure to use the viewbox values from your import, rather than the default "48 48 0 0" used in Fondations.
+If you don't download icons from the [Fondations file](https://www.figma.com/file/jswn3bl2Sy7hm4XDyOLWE9/Fondations), make sure to use the viewbox values included in your exported svg, rather than the default "48 48 0 0" used in Fondations.
 The Path and the ViewBox are related to maintain a consistent ratio.

 # Importing new icons